praxiomlabs/.github/CONTRIBUTING.md

 All Praxiom Labs projects follow the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
 Please be respectful and constructive in all interactions.

+## Governance

+We follow a meritocratic governance model.
+For details on roles, decision-making processes, and how to advance from contributor to maintainer, see our **[Governance Model](GOVERNANCE.md)**.

 ## Our Projects

 | Project | Description | Contributing Guide |